 The Finance Authority of Maine (FAME) offers forgivable loan programs for Maine residents (as determined by FAME's standards) who commit to working in underserved areas of Maine after completion of their studies.

 This low-interest loan program encourages medical and dental students to practice in Maine.
-Loans are need-based and require disclosure of total family financial information for students under the age of 30.
+Loans are need-based and awards range from $10,000–$25,000 annually.

 EDUCATORS FOR MAINE